NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

 print(rxct, output = "means")
 ```

   18. Consider the airquality dataset, which is part of Base R datasets.
-Assume that you have the exact same data on an XDF file named airqualiy.xdf and the following code below:
+Assume that you have the exact same data on an XDF file named airquality.xdf and the following code below:
 ```
     newlevs <- c("1973","1974","1975")
     rxDataStep("airquality.xdf", outFile = "airquality.xdf",